-Simple syrup is equal parts sugar and water that has been heated until the sugar dissolves.
-Simple syrups are often used to sweeten cocktails and are perfect for adding sweetness to fruit when not in season.
+Simple syrup is a blend of equal parts sugar and water heated together to dissolve the sugar.
+Simple syrup is often used to sweeten drinks like homemade lemonade or cocktails such as Moscow Mules.
+Simple syrup is also perfect for adding a little extra sweetness to fresh fruit.

-- Spoon over a bowl of cereal or oatmeal.
+- Spoon fruit over a bowl of cereal or oatmeal.

-- Serve with yogurt and some granola for an easy breakfast parfait.
+- Layer with yogurt and granola for an easy breakfast or dessert parfait.

 - Spoon over vanilla ice cream as a fuss-free dessert.